 - salt and pepper to taste

-- Cilantro Greek yogurt, and/or roasted squash seeds to garnish (optional)
+- cilantro, Greek yogurt, and/or roasted squash seeds for garnish, optional

 - Combine all ingredients (except for cilantro and yogurt) in a slow cooker.

 - Heat on low for 6-8 hours, or high for 3-4 hours, until squash is very tender.

 - Use an immersion blender to blend the soup to a smooth consistency. (alternatively, you can use a regular blender in batches to process the soup).
 If soup is too thick, add some more chicken stock or some water.

 - Garnish with cilantro and Greek yogurt (optional)